cyndis/qmlrs/README.md

 qmlrs allows the use of Qml/QtQuick code from Rust, specifically

-- Rust code can create a QtQuick window with a loaded Qml script
+- Rust code can create a QtQuick engine (QQmlApplicationEngine) with a loaded Qml script
 - Rust code can invoke Qml functions
 - Qml code can invoke Rust functions